Positive curvature, torus symmetry, and matroids: Systole bounds for graphs of small Betti number

 For $b = 1$, there is only one such graph, a cycle with one vertex.
 Clearly $\sys(G) = 1$ in this case, so

-For $b = 2$, $G$ must have girth at least two, so $G$ is the theta graph $\Theta$.
-It consists of two vertices and three edges, and it has girth two.
+For $b = 2$, $G$ has two vertices, three edges, and girth at least two.
+Therefore $G$ is uniquely determined and is called the theta graph $\Theta$.
 Either computing explicitly or applying the small cycle estimate with $h = 1$, we find $s(G)^{-1} \geq 1.5$.
 Moreover, equality holds for this graph by taking all weights equal to $1/3$.
 Hence

-For $b = 3$, the girth of $G$ is at least three.
-Hence $G = K_4$, the complete graph on four vertices.
+For $b = 3$, $G$ has four vertices, six edges, and girth at least three.
+Therefore $G = K_4$, the complete graph on four vertices.
 Given an edge weight function $\lambda$, we sum over all four $3$-cycles to obtain $\sys(G,\lambda) \leq 1/2$.
 Moreover, equality holds if all edges have weight $1/4$, so

 For $b = 4$, Lemma \ref{lem:largegirth}.(1) implies that $\sys(G)^{-1} \geq \tfrac{4-1}{4-2} s(2)^{-1} = \frac 9 4.$ Moreover, equality holds for $G = K_{3,3}$ by putting equal weights on each of the nine edges.
 The smallest cycles have four edges and hence have weight $4/9$.
 Hence